Best AIWB Holster Options for Appendix Carry: Reviewed

 Safety

 Safety comes first.
-Yea, it does sound like a cliche, but come on, why do you carry?
+Yeah, it does sound like a cliche, but come on, why do you carry?
 I bet it’s primarily because you want to stay safe.
 So why not keep safety in mind when selecting your holster too?

 I believe the safest holsters are those that are always molded on the replica of your firearm, in other words, those that provide a custom, glove-like fit.
 If your holster is made like that, its natural retention is quite high and your firearm will be at no risk of falling out of the holster and anyone who tries will have a hard time snatching it away from you.